Allison Gap, Virginia

 Allison Gap is an unincorporated community and census-designated place in Smyth County, Virginia, United States.

-It was defined as a census-designated place (then termed an unincorporated place) at the 1950 United States census where it had a population of 1,015.
-It did not reappear at subsequent censuses until 2020 when it was relisted as a CDP with a population of 610.

 Climate

 Climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 The Köppen Climate Classification subtype for this climate is "Cfb".
 (Marine West Coast Climate/Oceanic climate).

 Demographics

-Allison Gap first appeared as a census designated place in the 2020 U.S. census.
+Allison Gap first appeared as an unincorporated community in the 1950 U.S. census.
+It did not appear in subsequent censuses until it was listed as a census designated place in the 2020 U.S. census.